larntz/lemmy-directory/content/community/lemmy.world/dudeism.md

 ## Description

 <blockquote class="description">
 Hey man, there's a community here!
 If you're into The Big Lebowski, Dudeism, or just wanna learn more about it, why not check out some of the discussions here?
-You can also check out [this Dudeism website](https://dudeism.com/) to learn a lot more. <br><br>We are not NSFW here so please consider that when you post.
+You can also check out [this Dudeism website](https://dudeism.com/) to learn a lot more. <br><br>There's also a [Dudeism discord](https://discord.gg/dudeism) you can join with over 700 members.<br><br>We are not NSFW here so please consider that when you post.
 </blockquote>